eljojo/faircamp-fork/manual/reference/02 Catalog (catalog.eno).md

 ## <a name="title"></a> `title`

-The value of [title](#title) appears in multiple places on the site, inside the RSS Feed, etc.
+The over-all title of your site, which appears in the header, footer, inside the RSS Feed, etc.

 ```eno
 title: My music